 Market risk is the risk that changes in market prices, such as interest rates, equity prices and corporate bond yields, will affect the Company's income or the value of its holdings in liquid securities.
+Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 The Company is exposed to interest rate risk to the extent that its credit facilities are based on variable rates of interest.
-At December 31, 2023, a one percent change in the interest rate applied to the Company's variable rate long-term debt would change annual income before income taxes by approximately \$0.7 million (2022 - \$0.7 million).
+At December 31, 2024, a one percent change in the interest rate applied to the Company's variable rate loans and borrowings and TRS derivative would change annual income before income taxes by approximately \$1.9 million (2023 - \$1.0 million).

 The Company has certain share-based compensation plans where the values are based on the common share price of the Company.
-At December 31, 2023, a 10 percent change in the share price applied to the Company's share based compensation plans would change income before income taxes by approximately \$3.3 million (2022 - \$1.4 million).
+At December 31, 2024, a 10 percent change in the share price applied to the Company's share based compensation plans would change income before income taxes by approximately \$6.1 million (2023) - \$3.3 million).

-The Company has fixed a portion of the settlement costs of these plans by entering into a TRS derivative contract maturing in 2024.
-At December 31, 2023, a 10 percent change in the share price applied to the Company's TRS derivative would change income before income taxes by approximately \$3.0 million (2022 - \$1.6 million), largely offsetting the impact on the share-based compensation plans above caused by changes to market price of the Company's common shares.
+The Company has fixed a portion of the settlement costs of these plans by entering into a TRS derivative contract maturing in 2025.
+At December 31, 2024, a 10 percent change in the share price applied to the Company's TRS derivative would change income before income taxes by approximately \$5.6 million (2023 - \$3.0 million), largely offsetting the impact on the share-based compensation plans above caused by changes to market price of the Company's common shares.